fairlearn/fairlearn/README.md

 # Fairness in machine learning - Mitigation algorithms

-A Python package that implements a variety of algorithms that mitigate unfairness in supervised machine learning including:
+A Python package that implements a variety of algorithms that mitigate unfairness in supervised machine learning.

+## Current Release

+* The current stable release is available at [FairLearn v0.2.0](https://github.com/microsoft/fairlearn/tree/v0.2.0).

+* Our latest work differs substantively from version 0.2.0, please visit the repo for further information.
+In particular, look at [Existing users: How to onboard to fairlearn v0.3+](#existing).

+#  Algorithms

+A variety of fairness-related algorithms to mitigate bias are included:

 | algorithm | description | classification/regression | protected attributes | supported fairness definitions |
 | --- | --- | --- | --- | --- |